-Milton Keynes along with the rest of England are now under the strict coronavirus lockdown measures.
+Milton Keynes along with the rest of England are slowly starting to ease out of lockdown.

 We are doing everything possible to maintain a full service for bereaved families.
 From the time of death to the funeral date, we are working hard to make sure that our services are available as always.
 If you suffer a bereavement, and need us to attend, this service is available 24 hours.